Farley's & Sathers Candy Company: E.J. Brach's Candy

 Founded in 1904 by Emil Brach, he invested his life savings, $1,000, in a storefront candy store.
 He named it "Brach's Palace of Sweets" and it was located at the corner of North Avenue and Towne Street in Chicago, Illinois.
 With his sons Edwin and Frank, he started with one kettle.
 Investing in additional equipment he was able to lower his production costs and sell his candy for 20 cents per pound, well below the more typical 50 cents per pound his competitors were charging.
 By 1911 his production had reached 50,000 pounds per week.

 By 1923, Brach had four factories operating at capacity.
 Brach then invested $5 million in a new factory, beginning construction in 1921.
 It was designed by Alfred S. Alschuler, built at 4656 West Kinzie Street, and consolidated production into one building.
 At the time, they were producing 127 different varieties of candy and had a capacity of 2,225,000 pounds per week.
 Over the years, this new plant was expanded and investments in new processes and equipment were made, including its own chocolate grinding plant and a large panning operation.
 In 1948, after an electrical spark ignited corn starch, a massive explosion on the plant's third floor killed 11 employees and injured 18.
 Much of the factory's north side was destroyed.
 Reconstruction brought the plant's capacity up to more than 4 million pounds of product per year, and it employed 2,400 workers, in 2200000 sqft.
 It was recognized as the largest candy manufacturing plant in the world at the time.
 At its peak, 4,500 employees worked there.
-The plant was eventually abandoned in 2003 when new owners took over operations (see below) and production was moved primarily to Mexico.
-An administrative building was blown up for a special effects scene in 2008's The Dark Knight Batman movie (filmed in August 2007), the rest of the complex was demolished in 2014 and currently remains vacant land.
+The plant was eventually abandoned in 2003 when new owners took over operations and production was moved primarily to Mexico.
+In August 2007, An administrative building was blown up for the filming of The Dark Knight, with the rest of the complex being demolished in 2014 and currently remaining as parking space.